UMBE-LAB/CityBEM-Docs/docs/run_citybem.md

 ---

 ## :material-play-circle-outline: 1.
-Running the model
+Running the Model

 This section details the steps required to execute the compiled CityBEM model and outlines the necessary folder structure for a successful simulation run.